Let me tell you: it’s not easy running this one-woman show. But my arsenal of free online business tools certainly help.

 But once I decided to turn my side hustle into a full-fledged business, I knew I had to step things up a notch.
-Fortunately, it’s easier than ever to access resources and tools to support an online business without having to spend a dime on subscription fees or software.
+Fortunately, now that there are so many free online business tools on the market, it’s easier than ever to access resources and tools to support an online business without having to spend a dime on subscription fees or software.

 If you’re interested in starting a social media, content marketing, or freelance writing business, I highly recommend you start using the following free online business tools.

 The 9 Free Online Business Tools You Need ASAP

 When I started my business, dealing with contracts was a huge pain point for me.
 I didn’t like working without one, but trying to get them signed digitally was awkward for me and my clients.

 Discovering AND CO was a game changer.
 This totally free online platform can handle invoicing and payments, proposals and contracts, time and expense tracking, and more.
 Since I use Wave to manage my accounting (more on that later), I primarily use AND CO to send proposals and contracts.

 You can easily create new proposals in minutes, customized with your own branding and images and custom slides that sell you and your work.
 If you need a contract as well, you can simply embed one of their standard freelance contract and tweak it for your needs.
 And the best part is that their platform allows potential clients to sign and approve proposals and contracts, all online.